Andriy Pyshnyi: Banking career

 In 2000, he moved to Kyiv to lead the legal department of Oschadbank.
 In 2001, he became director of the department.

 From 2003 to 2007, Pyshnyi was First Deputy Chairman of the Board of Oschadbank.
 From December 2004 to May 2005, he served as Chairman of Oschadbank.
 In 2005, he graduated the Ukrainian Academy of Banking of the National Bank of Ukraine.
 From 2007, he worked at Ukreximbank.

 Since March 26, 2014, he has been the Chairman of the Board of JSC Oschadbank.

 On October 7, 2022, the Verkhovna Rada supported the election of Andriy Pyshnyi as Chairman of the National Bank of Ukraine.
 290 People's Deputies supported the decision.

 After the beginning of the Russian invasion of Ukraine, Pyshnyi, as National Bank Chairman, joined the Yermak-McFaul Expert Group, which developed proposals for new sanctions against Russia.
+During his tenure, the National Bank maintained currency interventions to support exchange-rate stability and kept the policy rate at a high level for an extended period.
+The bank also continued restrictions on foreign-exchange operations during the full-scale war.
+Critics argued that this approach increased pressure on reserves and favored consumer spending over investment, while supporters viewed it as a necessary measure to preserve financial stability.

+The National Bank also faced criticism over payments to Oerlikon Balzers Coating, a German company connected to sanctioned Russian businessman Viktor Vekselberg, under a contract signed in 2021.
+In addition, the bank’s high interest payments on deposit certificates reduced the profit transferred to the state budget, leading parliament to introduce a temporary 50% tax on bank profits.
+Following a 2023 scandal involving mis-coded payments, transactions to illegal online casinos in Ukraine shifted to peer-to-peer transfers using individuals’ payment cards.
+Restrictions introduced by the National Bank of Ukraine made such transfers more difficult for ordinary citizens but did not fully stop the shadow gambling sector, which continued operating through alternative payment methods.

 Under Pyshnyi's chairmanship, the Ukrainian kopiyka was proposed to be renamed back as a shah.
 Pyshnyi supported the change.